hallyn/gtdtools/README.md

 Now, every morning you run the script `tick` to open the current day's daily file alongside `~/gtd/next_actions.otl`, to copy actions into next actions (or, move them to a different date, move them elsewhere, or just delete them).

+The first letter of each line dictates the type of entry, which can be:

+1. A(nnual): List the month and day-of-month, then description.
+For birthdays and rare bills.
+2. W(eekly): Give the day of week, start and end times, then description.
+Good for weekly meetings, and things like "go over GTD project list".
+3. D(ate): Same (numbered) day of every month.
+Give the day (i.e. 3) and description.
+For instance, useful for bills.
+4. M(onthly): Actually...
+I don't use this, so may drop it as it may not even work.

 ## GTD

 GTD is in my opinion an excellent workflow for managing projects and information.